theKashey/rewiremock/README.md

 ]
 ```
   That's all.
 Now all magic will happen at the client-side.
-  > It is better to use .proxy/module command with direct require/import and leaves all names conversion to Webpack.
+  > It is better to use .proxy/module command with direct require/import and leaves all names conversion to webpack.

 #### Hint
-For better dev experience include special configuration of Webpack
+For better dev experience include special configuration of webpack
 ```js
 import rewiremock from 'rewiremock/webpack';
 ```

-### Webpack troubleshooting
+### webpack troubleshooting
-Currently, there are 2 known problems, both for mocha+webpack, ie using node.js to run Webpack bundle:
+Currently, there are 2 known problems, both for mocha+webpack, ie using node.js to run webpack bundle:
 - TypeError: Cannot read property 'webpackHotUpdate' of undefined

   Caused by babel.
-Just don't use babel then running Webpack bundles (ie babel-register).
+Just don't use babel then running webpack bundles (ie babel-register).
 Use babel to create bundles.
 - TypeError: Cannot read property 'call' of undefined

   Caused by webpack.
 Sometimes it does not include some important files.